 After listening to me talk to my camera, the same helpful man then asked if he could assist in any other way.
 I said that I would love to record the call to prayer and film someone praying, and he very kindly did both for me.
 I am very grateful to him for his help.

-Muslims always wash face, hands and feet before praying and rather look down on Christians for coming into God's presence while still dirty.
-During prayer Muslims have certain words that they must say and are also required to perform a certain number of prostrations as a display of humility before God.
-However there is also opportunity within the prayers for individual petitions.
+Muslims always wash face, hands and feet before the compulsory daily prayers and rather look down on Christians for coming into God's presence while still dirty.
+During prayer Muslims recite the first chapter of the Qur'an - The Opening - followed by another passage of their choice.
+Within the prayer they are required to perform a certain number of prostrations as a display of humility before God.
 Prayers conclude by turning the head to left and right in order to greet one's guardian angels.